Ukraine-Russia row over Crimea spreads to U.N. nuclear agency

 The IAEA's website suggested Crimea had two research facilities, both at Sevastopol's University of Nuclear Energy and Industry, including a training reactor.

-In a March 22 letter addressed to international organizations regarding the "illegitimacy" of Russia's annexation of Crimea, Ukraine's Foreign Ministry said:
+In a March 22 letter addressed to international organisations regarding the "illegitimacy" of Russia's annexation of Crimea, Ukraine's Foreign Ministry said:

-"The Ukrainian side calls upon the international organizations to avoid actions and proceedings that might be interpreted as recognition of 'Republic of Crimea' as the Russian Federation territorial entity."
+"The Ukrainian side calls upon the international organisations to avoid actions and proceedings that might be interpreted as recognition of 'Republic of Crimea' as the Russian Federation territorial entity."

 (Editing by Gareth Jones)